SystemFw/blog/content/staging/paxos-failures.md

-This makes sense because writing to a WOR that's already set is a no-op and not a failure, and the way we guarantee safety is via Phase 1, which requires writers to hold the lock when they send the write.
+This makes sense because writing to a WOR that's already set is a no-op and not a failure, and the way we guarantee safety is via Phase 1, which requires writers to acquire the lock before they send the write.

 Recall that during Phase 2, storage servers _accept every write they receive_, i.e when they receive a `write(v)` message, they only write `v` to storage if this is the first write they have received, but the do reply (with a `written` message)